toombs-caeman/toombs-caeman.github.io/inbox.md

 * caustic lenses + optical neural nets for lightspeed ML vision
 * multimodal esperanto

-* h1 needs ids for 'jump to header'??
 * [alternate social network?](https://lostgarden.home.blog/2023/02/26/the-letter-circle/)
 * use a nerdfont to avoid falling back to system fonts for weird stuff.
 Not firacode so ligatures don't crop up.